 Fever that lasts longer than about 1 week

 Risk factors for tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more , such as being exposed to tuberculosis, having human immunodeficiency virus (HIV) infection, or taking corticosteroids or other drugs that suppress the immune system
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more , such as being exposed to tuberculosis, having human immunodeficiency virus (HIV) infection, or taking corticosteroids or other drugs that suppress the immune system

 Risk factors for HIV infection, such as high-risk sexual activities or use of street drugs by injection